 The Politician is considered by many to be a niche watch, just like almost all other shows created by Ryan Murphy.
 This is the prolific showrunner's first series under the Netflix banner, part of a historical deal that shook up the industry when announced back in 2018.

-The first season of the show stars the wonderful Ben Platt as Payton Hobart, a high-achieving student at the fictional Saint Sebastian High School in Santa Barbara, California.
-Expect anything but high school drama from the show, which boasts the dramatic comedy that Murphy is renowned for.
+The show stars the wonderful Ben Platt as Payton Hobart, a high-achieving student at the fictional Saint Sebastian High School in Santa Barbara, California.
+Second season takes the character to New York, where he runs for a seat in the New York State Senate.
+Expect anything but high school drama from the show, which boasts the dramatic comedy that Murphy is renowned for and a stellar cast of characters.

 Photograph: Courtest Melinda Sue Gordon